Serkode/Prototip1_ForAtlamGames/README.md

 # Prototip1_ForAtlamGames
 Prototip game for Atlam Games

+The materials used in this repo are not permitted for commercial use.